 The statement below sets out action taken by Hibu to understand and mitigate potential modern slavery risks related to its businesses and put in place steps that are aimed at ensuring there is no slavery and human trafficking in its own business or in its supply chain.

-Hibu is an international business with customer facing operations in the UK, the USA and Spain.
-Operating under a number of brands, our products (print and digital) are famous for helping our merchant customers get found by consumers.
-Our print product range includes the iconic Yellow Pages directories.
+Hibu is an international business with customer facing operations in the US and UK.
+Operating under a range of brands, our products (digital and print) are famous for helping our merchant customers get found by consumers.
 Our digital product range includes on-line directories, websites, search and display products and analytic tools.

 Our supply chain extends beyond the countries in which our customers are located.
-In particular, certain customer services and production facilities are located in India, Philippines and Latin America.
+In particular, certain customer services and production facilities are located in India and the Philippines.

 A codified approach

-The Hibu Code of Ethics (www.hibugroup.com/code-of-ethics) is the foundation stone of our approach to ethical business.
+The Hibu Code of Ethics is the foundation stone of our approach to ethical business.
 Its core principle is that everyone has the right to be treated with honesty and respect, and to work in a safe and healthy environment.
-Specifically as regards suppliers, the Code states:
+Specifically, as regards suppliers, the Code states: